WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 and wait for an "ack" message with a non-zero advertise window.

 How does Wallaroo know the receiver's advertise window size?
-That level of detail is not available through the POSIX network socket API!
+That level of detail is not available through the POSIX network socket API.

 A POSIX system can tell a user application when the advertise window size is exactly zero.